 The guarantied concentration of spores is over 10.000 spores per L, the usual concentration is >35.000 spores per L and over 100.000 living symbiotic propagules per L ecoMy AGROMYC®VITAL Specific weight of product: < 400 g/L

 Moisture content of product: < 15%

 9. How long and under which conditions can I store AGROMYC®VITAL?

 AGROMYC®VITAL needs to be stored under dry conditions and kept away from direct sunlight.
-Storage temperature should be below +45 0 C. Under normal dry conditions the product is stable for minimum 3 years, usually 5 years.
-Note that product should be used immediately once it gets wet.
+Storage temperature should be below +45 0 C. Under normal dry conditions the product is stable for a minimum of 3 years, usually for 5 years.
+Note that the product should be used immediately once it gets wet.

 10. Is AGROMYC®VITAL environmentally safe?

-AGROMYC®VITAL contains no hazardous substances and is of extrem low risk for humans, animals, birds and is safe for the envionment.
+AGROMYC®VITAL contains no hazardous substances and is of extremely low risk for humans and animals, and is safe for the environment.